ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 instance has an identifier representing the end user that it can present to the AS.
 This identifier should be unique to the particular session with the client instance and the AS.
+The client instance is also known to the AS and allowed to access this advanced functionality where the information of someone other than the end user is returned to the client instance.

 1. The RO communicates a human-readable identifier to the end user, such as an email address or account number.
 This communication